Statement on Recent Work:

 In the depths of the forest floor, growth is produced from detritus.
 In these pieces, body forms, nature and destruction intermingle and grow out of each other.
 Our bodies are tied to the land we walk on, to the earth we nourish and to the earth we destroy.
 We carry the same DNA as plants and live from the oxygen plants produce.
 The atoms in our bodies come from stars and will eventually fall to the ground to reintegrate into nature.
 As we die and disappear, the earth will continue to transform and grow.

 I am interested in creating moments where worlds flow together.
 These moments suggest there is something more than what appears to be: a place that is inhabited by both reality and fantasy, a place between remembering and forgetting where beauty and disgust are intertwined.
 These points where boundaries are dissolved reveal different possibilities for how to imagine the world.

-I hand build forms with porcelain clay.
+I hand build forms with clay.
 Decorative elements on pieces come from the ornamentation found on house architecture and domestic objects.
-Most pieces are comprised of many individually built parts and assembled on site depending on the architecture of the space.
-I am interested in the marks of use and traces of decay on abandoned objects, places or architecture and use these in combination with porcelain sculpture to connect these remnants to a body or memory that has disappeared.
+Most pieces are comprised of many individually built parts that are assembled in the kiln or onsite during installation.